bodkan/admixr/cran-comments.md

    'do not run'"), I should clarify the following:

-   The only purpose of this package is to wrap around command-line utilities in the unix-based ADMIXTOOLS software distribution for population genetics (a large C codebase with several other dependencies).
+   The only purpose of this package is to wrap around command-line utilities in the unix-based ADMIXTOOLS suite for population genetics (a large C codebase with several other dependencies).
 Thanks to this package, the user can do all the work in R without ever touching bash/awk/sed/perl.